slatedocs/slate/source/includes/_payouts.md

 Field                             | Description                                   | Format
 ---------                         | -------                                       | -----------
-borderlessAccountId                   | Your borderless account id is returned in "Check account balance" response as field "id".                        | Integer currency                              | Currency code              | Text intervalStart                         | Statement start time in UTC time             | Zulu time.
+borderlessAccountId                   | Your borderlessAccountId is included in "Check account balance" response as field "id".                        | Integer currency                              | Currency code              | Text intervalStart                         | Statement start time in UTC time             | Zulu time.
 Don't forget the 'Z' at the end. intervalEnd                           | Statement start time in UTC time             | Zulu time.
 Don't forget the 'Z' at the end.